wireleap/client/README.md

 git push --force origin DESCRIPTIVE_BRANCH_NAME
 ```

-Once pushed, follow the link specified in the `git push` output and
+Once pushed, follow the link specified in the `git push` output.
+Give
-click `pull request`.
-Give your changes a last-minute correctness check,
+your changes a last-minute correctness check, and supply the high-level
-and supply the high-level description of the changes.
+description of the changes.

-Finally, click `send pull request` so the reviewers can review and
+Finally, click `create pull request` so the reviewers can review and
 approve the changes, or request modifications prior to performing the
 merge.